SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 6. **Planning**: it is an intellectual process of deciding in advance what is to be done, who is to do it, how it is to be done and when it is to be done?

 ## Consolation Tournament
 - **Requirement**: a good team plays with another good team in the first round and the one that loses get a setback.
-Therefore, Consolation tournament is held as an additioal chance given to the defeated team, among which, a winner is declared.
+Therefore, Consolation tournament is held as an additional chance given to the defeated team, among which, a winner is declared.

 A Consolation tournament is of two types: